 Some medications for anxiety can continue to be taken during the study.
 You cannot have started any new medication or changed dosage within the 8 weeks prior to starting the study.
-You cannot receive additional cognitive behavioural therapy in any format (e.g. online course, with a therapist) for panic disorder during the research project.
+You cannot receive additional cognitive behavioural therapy in any format (e.g. online course, with a therapist) for depression and/or anxiety during the research project.
 You should contact the research team about any changes to medication or other treatments you receive during your participation in the research project.